 What are the 12-step alcohol abuse support groups?

 The primary 12-step program is the Alcoholics Anonymous (AA) support group.
-As you might have guessed, members of the fellowship follow a 12-step program towards a full recovery from alcohol abuse.
+As one might have guessed, members of the fellowship follow a 12-step program towards a full recovery from alcohol abuse.
 During the sessions, individuals are usually encouraged to invoke a Higher Power (God) and surrender to it with the belief of a guided journey to sobriety.

 - Remove the shame factor from an addiction.
 By accepting that alcoholism is a disorder one can’t control, the 12-step program strives to take the shame out of the alcohol addiction.
 When the person does not feel guilty and ashamed, he or she is more proactive in seeking and continuing treatment.